yztulk/asterisk-config/README.md

 If you'd like to allow or deny access to specific resources for specific users you can use Firewall rules.
 If you have certificates then you have to put the certificate's CommonName (CN) into the "client specific override" config and then add a "static" IP address to this OpenVPN client.
 Every OpenVPN client gets a /30 subnet so you have to assign this client a /30 subnet.
 Then you cann make firewall rules based on this /30 subnet.
 - Auto start vpn connection after a restart.
 Place client-config.ovpn file in /etc/openvpn and rename extension to conf (client-config.conf).
+- Cannot do internal calls when there is an internet outage.
 - Via tethering /hotspot verbinding maken met internet.
 Automatisch connecten wanneer het internet uitvalt.
 - IAX (cloud asterisk server ontvangt ingepakte gesprekken van lokale asterisk server) zodat er minder internetverkeer nodig is.
 - Install VNC so dad and I can share screens